MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-hadr-availability-group-states-transact-sql.md

   Returns a row for each Always On availability group that possesses an availability replica on the local instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Each row displays the states that define the health of a given availability group.

 > [!NOTE]
->  To obtain the complete list of, query the [sys.availability_groups](../../relational-databases/system-catalog-views/sys-availability-groups-transact-sql.md) catalog view.
+>  To obtain the complete list of Always On availability groups, query the [sys.availability_groups](../../relational-databases/system-catalog-views/sys-availability-groups-transact-sql.md) catalog view.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|